kankeinai/Umag-Efficient-Cost-Estimation/README.md

 ## Expected performance

-> We expect average performance to behaviour as θ(n+m), where n is number of supplies and m is number of sales for a given period.
+> We expect average performance to be as θ(n+m), where n is number of supplies and m is number of sales for a given period.

 ## Repository structure